I worked as a creative copywriter for 18 years, using my words to create unique voices for established brands and independent organisations.

-Now, as an Expressive Creativity Coach, I also help people to tap into their creative flow and find their own authentic voice.
+Now, as an Authentic Creativity Coach, I help individuals to tap into their creative flow and find their own authentic voices.

-I was a shy kid.
+As a child, and a young adult, I was painfully shy.
 Lacking confidence, the idea of openly sharing my thoughts and personality was terrifying.

-So I did what I loved instead– I grabbed a book and escaped in its pages.
-In quiet corners, nose buried in the dusky scent of paper, I dove into stories that gave me what I secretly craved– a deeper connection to humanity.
+So I did what I loved, instead – I grabbed books and escaped in their pages.
+In quiet corners, nose buried in the dusky scent of paper, I dove into stories that gave me what I secretly craved – a deeper connection to humanity.
 I discovered universal truths, became fascinated with what makes us tick.